Hoisin noodles topped with a pan-fried sauce mixture featuring ground pork and edamame. It’s quick, easy, and comforting.

 Instructions

 2. While cooking the noodles, start preparing the sauce mixture.
-In a sauté pan, heat up vegetable oil over high heat, add onion and sauté until fragrant (about 1 minute).
+In a sauté pan, heat up vegetable oil over high heat, add onion, and sauté until fragrant (about 1 minute).

 3. Add ground pork.
 Stir to brown (about 2 minutes).

-4. Stir in hoisin sauce, soy sauce and tofu.
+4. Stir in hoisin sauce, soy sauce, and tofu.
 Mix and cook for another minute.

 About the Author

-Sharon Chen is an Integrative Nutrition Health Coach, an author and a sous vide fanatic who believes food not only brings healing but also connection.
-As the creator of StreetSmart Kitchen, she's on a mission to help you find balance, ease, joy, and simplicity in the kitchen as you improve your well-being.
+Sharon Chen is an Integrative Nutrition Health Coach and author of the Complete Sous Vide Cookbook.
+She believes food not only brings healing but also connection.
+As the creator of StreetSmart Kitchen, she aims to make meal prep easier than ever and help you find balance, ease, joy, and simplicity in the kitchen as you improve your well-being.